Coin-Sack/Coin_Sack_Token/README.md

 ## Project Source

-Source code files for The Coin Sack token's smart contract can be found in the `contracts` project subdirectory.
+Source code files for The Coin Sack token's smart contract can be found in the `contracts` subdirectory.
 Contracts are built / deployed using the Truffle suite; compiled using solc version 0.8.7.

 This project's Truffle suite configuration can be found in the `truffle-config.js` file; the Node package configuration is set within the `package.json` file.
 Package scripts to call common truffle commands are setup:
 ```